tshikaboom/master-segfault/NMV/CS5-Resume.md

 - On ne peut faire de mutex/barriere/etc dans un handler d'irq car pas moyen de s'endormir sur une ressource

 #### API

+>Note that these methods are implemented at least in part as macros, so the flags parameter (which must be defined as an `unsigned long`) is seemingly passed by value.
+This parameter contains architecture-specific data containing the state of the interrupt systems.
+Because at least one supported architecture incorporates stack information into the value (ahem, SPARC), flags cannot be passed to another function (specifically, it must remain on the same stack frame).
+For this reason, the call to save and the call to restore interrupts must occur in the same function.
+>
+> _Robert Love, Linux Kernel Development_

 ```c
 DEFINE_SPINLOCK(my_slock)
 unsigned long flags;
 spin_lock_irqsave(&my_spin, flags);
 spin_unlock_irqsave(&my_spin, flags);
 ```
+__Attention!__

+`spin_lock_irqsave` is basically used to save the interrupt state before taking the spin lock, this is because spin lock disables the interrupt, when the lock is taken in interrupt context, and re-enables it when while unlocking.
+The interrupt state is saved so that it should reinstate the interrupts again.

+Example:

+- Lets say interrupt `x` was disabled before spin lock was acquired
+- `spin_lock_irq` will disable the interrupt `x` and take the the lock
+- `spin_unlock_irq` will enable the interrupt `x`, leading to incoherent state

+So in the 3rd step above after releasing the lock we will have interrupt `x` enabled which was earlier disabled before the lock was acquired.

+So only when you are sure that interrupts are _not disabled_ only then you should `spin_lock_irq` otherwise you should _always_ use `spin_lock_irqsave`.

 ### Recopier les variables par coeur (je me ramene en monocoeur)